geoschem/geos-chem-shared-docs/supplemental-guides/netcdf-guide.rst

                     CO:_DeflateLevel = 1 ;
                     CO:_Endianness = "little" ;\

-The attributes that begin with a :code:`_` character are "hidden" netCDF attributes.
+The attributes that begin with a :literal:`_` character are "hidden" netCDF attributes.
 They represent file properties instead of user-defined properties (like the long name, units, etc.).
 The "hidden" attributes can be shown by adding the :command:`-s` argument